 OFS Capital WM, LLC ("OFS Capital WM"), a wholly-owned investment company subsidiary, was formed in August 2010 with the limited purpose of holding, acquiring, managing and financing senior secured loan investments to middle-market companies in the United States.
-On September 28, 2010, the Company became the owner of OFS Capital WM through a transaction in which it transferred eligible loans - or 100% of its participating interest in OFS Capital WM.
+On September 28, 2010, the Company became the owner of OFS Capital WM through a transaction in which it transferred eligible loans - or 100% of its participating interest in certain other loans - to OFS Capital WM in exchange for cash and a 100% equity ownership interest in OFS Capital WM.
 These loans were managed and serviced by MCF Capital Management, LLC ("MCF") under a loan and security agreement among OFS Capital WM, MCF, Wells Fargo Securities, LLC, and Well Fargo Delaware Trust Company, N.A. (the "Loan and Security Agreement").
 MCF charged a management fee of 0.25% per annum of the assigned value of the underlying portfolio investments plus an accrued fee that was deferred until termination of the Loan and Security Agreement on May 28, 2015.
 The Company incurred management fee expense related to this agreement of \$-0-, \$288, and \$731, for the years ended December 31, 2016, 2015, and 2014, respectively.